k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ## Requested Entities Tab

-This tab is opened when the task's Data Type includes entities.
+This tab opens when the task's Data Type includes entities.
 This tab defines the subset of entities for the task:

 ![requested entities](images/extract_task_requested_entities_tab.png)

 The following selection methods are available on extract tasks:

 - **Select a predefined entity list**: run the SQL query or the [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-6---optional---get-the-entity-list-for-an-extract-all-task-using-a-broadway-flow) defined in the [trnMigrateList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation object for the LU.
-This option is only available for the Admin and Environment owner users.
+This option is available only for the Admin and Environment owner users.
 - **Entity list**: this is the **default option**.
-Populate the list of entities to process separated by a comma.
+Populate the list of entities for the task.
+The entities populated should be separated with a comma.
-- **Custom logic**: select a [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-7---optional---build-broadway-flows-for-the-custom-logic--selection-method) to get the entity list for the task and set the maximum number of entities for the task:
+- **Custom logic**: select a [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-7---optional---build-broadway-flows-for-the-custom-logic--selection-method) in order to both get the entity list for the task and to set the maximum number of entities for the task:

 ![requested entities2](images/extract_task_requested_entities_tab_custom_logic.png)

-TDM 7.5 supports creating external input parameters on a Custom Logic Flow.
-In this case, the TDM GUI displays the input parameters in the task window to enable the user to send values for these parameters.
+TDM 7.5 supports the creation of external input parameters on a Custom Logic Flow.
+In this case, the TDM GUI displays the input parameters in the task window, enabling the user to send values for these parameters.
 See example:

 ![requested entities2](images/extract_task_requested_entities_tab_custom_logic_2.png)